jeka-dev/jeka/docs/faq.md

 @JkDep("org.eclipse.jdt.core.compiler:ecj:4.6.1")
 public class Build extends KBean {

+    JkProject project = load(ProjectKBean.class).project;
     ...
     project.compilerToolChain.setCompileTool(new EclipseCompiler());

+    // You may pass additional options to the compiler project.compilation.addJavaCompilerOptions(...);
 }
 ```
+This works out-of-the-box when using Java 8.
+Using Java 11+ may require specific
+options to pass to the compiler.

 ### How can I sync Eclipse/IntelliJ without using `ProjectKBean`?